neosmart/UrlBase64/README.md

 Console.WriteLine(bytes, UrlBase64.Encode(bytes, PaddingPolicy.Preserve));
 ```

+which emits the following:

 >TWFyeSBoYWQgYSBsaXR0bGUgbGFtYg

 >TWFyeSBoYWQgYSBsaXR0bGUgbGFtYg==

 ## License and Copyright

-`UrlBase64` is developed by Mahmoud Al-Qudsi of NeoSmart Technologies. `UrlBase64` is released under the terms of the MIT Public License.
-Copyright NeoSmart Technologies 2017-2018.
+`UrlBase64` is developed by Mahmoud Al-Qudsi of NeoSmart Technologies.
+`UrlBase64` is released under the terms of the MIT Public License.
+Copyright NeoSmart Technologies 2017-2023.